rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

   - _Public cloud_ is infrastructure that consists of shared resources, deployed on a _self-service_ basis over the Internet.
   - _Private cloud_ is infrastructure that emulates some cloud computing features, like virtualization, but does so on a private network.
   - Some hosting providers offer a _hybrid cloud_.
-This is a combination of traditional dedicated hosting alongside public cloud networks, private cloud networks, or both.
+This cloud is a combination of traditional dedicated hosting alongside public cloud networks, private cloud networks, or both.

 #### Characteristics of IaaS